-DISCRIMINATION COMPLAINT PROCEDURES (OTHER THAN TITLE IX SEXUAL HARASSMENT)
+DISCRIMINATION COMPLAINT PROCEDURES (OTHER THAN TITLE IX SEXUAL HARRASMENT)

-The Discrimination Complaint Procedures prescribed in this Attachment apply to reports of retaliation or discrimination on the basis of race, color, age, creed, religion, sex, sexual orientation, ancestry, national origin, marital status, pregnancy or handicap/disability that do not constitute Title IX sexual harassment as defined in the Policy 103.
+The Discrimination Complaint Procedures prescribed in this Attachment apply to reports of retaliation or discrimination on the basis of race, color, age, creed, religion, sex, sexual orientation, ancestry, national origin, marital status, pregnancy or handicap/disability that do not constitute Title IX sexual harassment as defined in Policy 104.

 All reports of discrimination shall be reviewed by the Title IX Coordinator upon receipt to determine if the allegations meet the definition and parameters of sexual harassment under Title IX.
-If the result of this review determines that the allegations fall within the scope of Title IX sexual harassment, then the process set forth in Policy 103 Attachment 3 for Title IX Sexual Harassment shall be followed.
+If the result of this review determines that the allegations fall within the scope of Title IX sexual harassment, then the process set forth in Policy 104 Attachment 3 for Title IX Sexual Harassment shall be followed.

-All reports of discrimination and retaliation brought pursuant to the Joint Operating Committee's discrimination policy shall also be reviewed for conduct which may not be proven discriminatory under Policy 103 but merits review and possible action under the Code of Student Conduct and other Joint Operating Committee policies.
+All reports of discrimination and retaliation brought pursuant to the Joint Operating Committee's discrimination policy shall also be reviewed for conduct which may not be proven discriminatory under Policy 104 but merits review and possible action under other Joint Operating Committee policies or the Code of Student Conduct for students.
 (Pol.
-103.1, 218, 247, 249, 252)
+103.1, 218,317)